Skip to content

 “Education is our collective investment in understanding the world and securing the future.
 Education is the great social and economic equalizer.
 It lowers the barriers to opportunity and drives social mobility and positive life outcomes.
 It offers everyone the chance to develop knowledge and learn skills to transform themselves and their communities.
 It helps us adapt to new demands and challenges.”

-Dr. Fiona Hill CMG
+Dr Fiona Hill CMG

 Chancellor of Durham University, defence advisor to the UK government and Senior Fellow at The Brookings Institution, Washington DC

-“communities in the North have a strong sense of place and purpose.
+“Communities in the North have a strong sense of place and purpose.
 For regional development to succeed, we need to develop and retain the talent of young people.
 Durham Mathematics School has a crucial part to play in that process.”

-Ed Twiddy
+Dr Ed Twiddy

 Co-founder of Atom Bank and former Director of the North East LEP